kisaacs/benchmark_charting/benchmark_run_scenarios.md

     obsoleto_time = ((double) (time3 – time2) / CLOCKS_PER_SEC;
     coolio_time = ((double) (time4 – time3) / CLOCKS_PER_SEC;

-##### Benchmark the programs:
+##### Manually execute the measurement script with different parameters:

-In this scenario, with the benchmark script, she is measuring execution time with the 3 parameters for each of the functions.
+In this scenario, with the performance measuremennt script, she is measuring execution time with the 3 parameters for each of the functions.
 She opens the benchmark script, manually changes the 3 parameters, and then runs the script to get the measurement.
 She does this several times and calculates multiple measurements for different parameter values.

-##### Manually record measurements:
+##### Manually collate measurements:

 Now, she writes another program *Record_All_Runs* in python, where she declares 6 arrays.
 Three of the arrays are for the parameters and three for the measurement values in 3 functions.
 Then, she adds the 3 parameter values along with the measurements into the respective arrays of the *Record_All_Runs* program by manually typing.
 For different runs of the benchmark script, she adds the values as an additional element of the arrays.